Origin of high-velocity ejecta and early red excess emission in the infant Type Ia supernova 2021aefx: Origin of High-Velocity Features

-The existence of a transition velocity at $v'_t \sim$ 21,860 $\pm$ 20~km~s$^{-1}$ in the ejecta mass distribution to explain the HVF plateau timing is also evidenced by the evolution of the ``low-velociy'' (LV) \caii\ NIR triplet (Appendix~\ref{sec:cafit}).
-Since the LV \caii\ NIR triplet traces the early \siii\ HVF, the two features are expected to be from the same HVF photosphere.
-During $\sim$ 5--7 days post-explosion (between $\sim -$12 and $-$10 days since $B$-band maximum; Figure~\ref{fig:cafit}), which is during the HVF plateau, the observed \caii\ NIR triplet begins to show a component that traces the velocity of the \siii\ PVF for the first time.
-This suggests that the HVF photosphere obscures underlying \caii\ until the photosphere reaches the transition velocity and the entire distribution of material responsible for the HVF photosphere has become optically thin.
+The existence of a transition velocity at $v'_t \sim$ 21,860 $\pm$ 20~km~s$^{-1}$ in the ejecta mass distribution to explain the \siii\ HVF plateau timing is also evidenced by the evolution (see Figure~\ref{fig:siexp}) of the PVF component of the \caii\ NIR triplet (Appendix~\ref{sec:cafit}).
+Since the PVF of the \caii\ NIR triplet traces the early \siii\ HVF prior to $\sim$ 5 days post-explosion ($\sim -$12 days since $B$-band maximum), the two features are likely formed in a common secondary photosphere (Section~\ref{subsec:hvfid}).
+Between 5 and 7 days post-explosion ($\sim -$12 and $-$10 days since $B$-band maximum), which is during the \siii\ HVF plateau, the observed \caii\ NIR triplet begins to show a component (see Figure~\ref{fig:cafit}) that traces the velocity of the \siii\ PVF for the first time (together called ``co-evolving PV Ca and Si components'').
+This suggests that the secondary photosphere obscures underlying \caii\ until it reaches the transition velocity $v'_t$ and the entire distribution of material responsible for the secondary photosphere has become optically thin, after which the evolution of the primary SN photosphere produces co-evolving PV Ca and Si components.